View All Mocks

-** Previous Pick ** RB Dalvin Cook, CB Cordrea Tankersley
+** Previous Pick ** RB Dalvin Cook, CB Cordrea Tankersley, DL Jonathan Allen

 I think wide receiver has to be a huge priority for the Eagles to support their young QB.
 That position is a mess despite focusing on it in recent drafts.
+Alshon Jeffery is on a one year deal, and Torrey Smith is not somebody you causes you to pass on a draft prospect.
 I think a lot of teams were skeptical about Ross and his overall skill set, plus he still needs shoulder surgery.
 After setting a new combine record he will be drafted very high.
 I think he is a good player, and quite a bit better prospect than another speedy first rounder from last season, Will Fuller.
 I would put money on other wideouts in this class having a bigger impact.